Observation of $CP$ violation in $B^{0}\!\to{J\mskip-3mu/\mskip-2mu\psi}\rho(770)^0$ decays

 The fit is performed simultaneously across six subsamples, categorized by data-taking period and trigger category, with a common set of physics parameters.
 The signal probability density function (PDF) in each subsample closely follows the formalism detailed in Refs.~\cite{LHCb-PAPER-2019-003,Zhang:2012zk}.
 It incorporates the effects of flavor tagging, decay-time resolution, decay-time and angular detection efficiencies, and also considers the contributions of the intermediate resonances to the $m(\pip\pim)$ spectrum.
 The PDF is convolved with a Gaussian function whose width is taken as the per-candidate decay-time uncertainty, derived from the uncertainties of the measured momentum and decay distance of $\Bd$ mesons and calibrated using control samples.
 The average decay-time resolution for signal candidates is determined to be $41\,\text{fs}$, which is significantly smaller than the $\Bd$ oscillation period and has a negligible impact on the measurement.

 The acceptance, the reconstruction and the selection generate a nonuniform efficiency as a function of the $\Bd$ decay time, decay angles, and the invariant $\pip\pim$ mass.
-In the following, the efficiency related to the decay angles and the invariant $\pip\pim$ mass is generically denoted as angular efficiency, and it is assumed to be independent of that of the decay-time.
-A four-dimensional angular efficiency is parameterized by a combination of Legendre and spherical harmonic moments~\cite{LHCb-PAPER-2019-003}, using simulated signal candidates passing the same selection criteria as data and kinematically corrected to match data.
+In the following, the efficiency related to the decay angles and the invariant $\pip\pim$ mass is generically denoted as angular efficiency, and it is assumed to be independent of that of the decay time.
+A four-dimensional angular efficiency is parametrized by a combination of Legendre and spherical harmonic moments~\cite{LHCb-PAPER-2019-003}, using simulated signal candidates kinematically corrected to match data.

-The decay-time efficiency is determined with a well-established data-driven method~\cite{LHCb-PAPER-2019-003,LHCb-PAPER-2019-013}, using the control channel $\decay{\Bd}{\jpsi\Kstarz}$ which is topologically similar to the signal decay.
-Background-subtracted $\decay{\Bd}{\jpsi\Kstarz}$ candidates are selected following the same strategy as described in Ref.~\cite{LHCb-PAPER-2019-003}.
+The decay-time efficiency is determined with a well-established data-driven method~\cite{LHCb-PAPER-2019-003,LHCb-PAPER-2019-013}, using the control channel $\decay{\Bd}{\jpsi\Kstarz}$, which is topologically similar to the signal decay.
 The decay-time efficiency is modeled by a cubic spline function, determined from the decay-time distribution of selected candidates divided by that of generated candidates, where the latter decay-time distribution is modeled by an exponential distribution with the \Bd lifetime fixed to its known value~\cite{PDG2024}, convolved with a Gaussian resolution function whose parameters are determined from the resolution study described above.
 The kinematic differences between signal and control modes are corrected using the corresponding simulated samples.